fullstack-course-pace/truefeed-backend/ENDPOINTS.md

 - In production, cookies are `SameSite=None; Secure`, so use HTTPS.
 - Admin-only endpoints require the session role to be `admin`.

+Docs & Markdown

+- The docs site is served at the root `/` and `/docs/*`.
+- Public Markdown fetch endpoint: `GET /md/:name` — serves whitelisted Markdown files from the backend folder with `Content-Type: text/markdown`.
+  - Allowed values for `:name`: `README.md`, `ENDPOINTS.md`, `ARCHITECTURE.md`.
+  - Responses:
+    - 200: raw markdown content
+    - 404: `{ error: "not found" }` for non-whitelisted names or missing files
+    - 500: `{ error: "failed to load markdown" }`

 ## Auth (public)

 ### POST /api/v1/auth/register